alan-morey/force-meta-backup/README.md

 ## Usage
 - Copy `build.sample.properties` to `build.properties`
-- Edit `build.properties` and specify your Salesforce credentials
+- Edit `build.properties` and specify your Salesforce credentials. _**Note:** Credentials used should be those of an Adminstrator, to ensure the correct access for retrieving metadata components_.
 - Open command prompt and enter command `ant backupMetadata`

 The results will be downloaded to `build/metadata`